polimi-cmls-23/group8-hw-JUCE-Synth101/README.md

 ## About

 This plugin basically consists of two combined square waves with the addition of a noise.
+The plugin implements several parameters capable of modifying the original signals which can be controlled through knobs.
 The GUI is represented in the following image:

 ![](https://socalabs.com/wp-content/uploads/2022/06/Pasted-1-1024x434.png)